GerrySeidman/rectangles/aboutKerberos.md

-# Kerberos

 # Kerberos and Time

-The Kerberos protocol is sensitive to time differences between the KDC and a Kerberos client application.
+The Kerberos protocol is sensitive strikethrough textto time differences between the KDC and a Kerberos client application.

 On all machines install Network Time Protocol (NTP

 	sudo apt install ntp

 # Kerberos Realm Names